Battle of Loma del Gato

-The Battle of Loma del Gato was a battle of the Cuban War of Independence that occurred on July 5, 1896 at Santiago de Cuba, Oriente Province.
+The Battle of Loma del Gato took place during the Cuban War of Independence on July 5, 1896 at Santiago de Cuba, Oriente Province.
 It is notable for the death of Mambí General José Maceo.

 The Battle

 After spending the night camped outside the village of La Isabelita, the Mambí forces crossed the railroad at La Maya in the direction of El Espartillo, as a part of their Oriente campaign.

 When the Mambises reached El Espartillo, they were fired upon from the Spanish-held outposts of Sangre de Toro and Camarones.

 General Maceo reached El Espartillo and from there arranged the disposition of his forces: Colonel Luis Bonne was to march with his Prado Regiment in the direction of La Jagüita whilst Colonel Agustín Cebreco marched towards the Loma del Gato; Brigadier Pedro Agustín Pérez was to cover the position of El Mamón, and Brigadier Matías Vega Alemán was to provide support to Cebreco's forces.

 About fifteen minutes later, Maceo sent Colonel Luis Aranda towards La Jagüita, so that Colonel Bonne would move in to attack the Spanish, and ordered Lieutenant Colonel Francisco Sánchez Hechavarría's flying column Maceo, to advance towards the Loma del Gato and support Cebreco's forces, which were already fighting.

 After about twenty minutes, Maceo became impatient because he did not hear fighting in the direction in which Sánchez Hechavarría was supposed to be attacking and decided to march with his escort and adjutants to meet the Spanish, who were engaging Cebreco's forces.